EDUCBA Logo

 = concatenate (a1, a2, a3,a4,a5) and not as =concatenate(A1: A5)

-1. If any of the cells that are ought to be combined has an error, then the result will be an error.
-For example, if cell A1 has an error and we have given reference to this cell in any of the concatenate formula, then the result will be an error.
-So this is important to note that no cell that is ought to be combined has the error.
+1. If any of the cells that should be combined contain an error, the result will be an error.
+For example, if cell A1 has an error and we have given reference to this cell in any of the concatenate formulas, the result will be an error.
+So this is important to note that no cell that ought to be combined has the error.

-2. If in case a cell has a date and we want to combine this cell with any other cell, then, in this case, we have to use the “text” function of Excel.
-A cell that has the date in it cannot be combined by simply using the concatenate; this is because the end result of concatenating is a text.
+2. If a cell has a date and we want to combine this cell with any other cell, then, in this case, we have to use Excel’s “text” function.
+You cannot simply combine a cell with a date using the concatenate function; the concatenation would result in a text format.

-3. Combing the cells via merged cells options will only combine the cells and not the data that is in the cells.
-This is because the merged cells option only physically combines the cells and is not meant to combine the data of the cells.
+3. Combining the cells via merged cells options will only combine the cells and not the data in the cells.
+Make sure to properly combine the data in the cells instead of just using the option to physically merge the cells.

-4. A static text that is to be used while combing the data should be enclosed in Quotation marks; else, the formula will be an error.
+4. A static text to be used while combing the data should be enclosed in Quotation marks; otherwise, the formula will be an error.
 For example, we must write “= concatenate (“text”, A1)” instead of writing “=concatenate(text, A1).

 Recommended Articles

-This has been a guide to Combine cells in Excel.
-Here we discuss the Combine cells in Excel and how to use the Combine cells in Excel along with practical examples and a downloadable excel template.
+This has been a guide to Combining cells in Excel.
+Here we discuss the Combine cells in Excel and how to use the Combine cells in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. SUM Cells in Excel